Many of us forgo our morning cup of coffee while we are pregnant or breastfeeding.

 Caffeine also occurs naturally in certain foods and over-the-counter medications and might be indicated under a different name.
 Always check the label if you are unsure.
 Sources of caffeine in food, which might be shown on the label, can include ‘yerba mate kola’.

 If a breastfeeding mother has a nipple vasospasm, caffeine consumption could make it worse.

-If you are in the early days and weeks of caring for a newborn, you might want to consider how caffeine could impact your ability to rest.
-If you are trying to rest when the baby rests at varying times during the day, having too much caffeine might make it more difficult for you to settle for a nap.
+If you are in the early days and weeks of caring for a newborn, you might want to consider how caffeine could affect your ability to rest.
+If you are trying to rest when the baby sleeps at varying times during the day, having too much caffeine might make it more difficult for you to settle for a nap.

-While many things change with the addition of a new baby, your daily cup of coffee or tea may not have to – relief to many tired breastfeeding mothers.
+Although many things change with the addition of a new baby, you might not have to give up your daily cup of coffee or tea – a relief for many tired breastfeeding mothers.